How to Apply Custom Decal(s)?

 When applying, begin in one corner or side and work your way out from there.
-Attempting to apply all at once will cause large air bubbles to form.
+Attempting to apply them all at once will cause large air bubbles to form.

-Use masking tape or a dry erase marker to aid in the positioning and accuracy of your application
+Use masking tape or a dry-erase marker to aid in the positioning and accuracy of your application

 Place the backing as a liner between the squeegee and your decal to prevent the squeegee from damaging your decal.

 Step 1: Clean the Application Area

 Once you choose the area in which you wish to apply the decal, begin by cleaning the area and making sure it's dry before applying.
 Make sure to use household cleaners appropriate for use on the application surface.
 Make sure there is no residue left over and make sure the surface is dry.
 Wipe it down with a towel or rag or let it air dry for the appropriate amount of time.

 Step 2: Place Your Decal

 Your decal will come positioned between two other sheets.
 If you are looking at your decal as it should be seen, then the first layer is the mask layer, the second layer is your decal, and the final one is the backing.
 Make sure to measure the dimensions of your decal and hold it up to the surface.
 Use a tape measure and level if needed.
 Measure and center where you want your decal to be placed and mark it with masking tape.

 Step 3: Set Up a Hinge

 Place masking tape horizontally across the top of your decal, with the mask side facing you.
 You will still see the graphic as it should appear, and the decal will be positioned between the masking and the backing.
 Remove any tape you used to measure the position of your desired application.
 With this hinge, you should be able to lift the whole decal.